How can food be racist or homophobic? Food doesn’t judge.

 What could they have done better?

-They probably could have just changed the name right away instead of saying this biscuit is named after this food:
+They probably could have just changed the name right away instead of claiming this biscuit was named after a particular type of food:

 Coon Cheese – Racist?

-The name is problematic as this is an ethnic slur in various parts of the world and according to Wikipedia it is used towards black people in the US and UK, Pacific Islanders in New Zealand and Aboriginal Australians here in Australia where the company is located.
+The name is problematic as it is an ethnic slur in various parts of the world.
+According to Wikipedia, it is used towards Black people in the US and UK, Pacific Islanders in New Zealand, and Aboriginal Australians here in Australia, where the company is located.

 What have they done to change?

-2021 Update: When I originally wrote this article in 2019, they had not changed the name, but in 2021, COON Cheese is now CHEER Cheese.
+2021 Update: When I originally wrote this article in 2019, they had not changed the name, but in 2021, COON Cheese became CHEER Cheese.

-As their name hasn’t changed, I guess not a whole lot, but when researching this article there seemed to be fewer instances of people calling for a change here compared to some of the others, perhaps due to having a more acceptable reason for the name.
-The racist sounding name does always make the top lists for articles such as this, however.
-They do offer a Coon Toastie Truck for community events which helps fundraise for local events, so that’s nice I guess.
+Before the name change, not a whole lot had been done, but when researching this article, there seemed to be fewer instances of people calling for a change here compared to some of the others, perhaps due to having a more acceptable reason for the name.
+The racist-sounding name always makes the top lists for articles such as this, however.
+They do offer a Coon Toastie Truck for community events, which helps fundraise for local events, so that’s nice, I guess.

 What could they do better?